 Measuring at about 5.5 mm in diameter, the macula is incredibly delicate, making it particularly susceptible to a wide range of conditions.
 The most well-known macular condition is age-related macular degeneration, which is when the macula deteriorates because of aging.
 When the macula is damaged, it can cause a slew of vision problems, the most serious being the loss of central vision.

-Choose Vitreoretinal Consultants of NY for Macular Care in Queens and Long Island
+Choose Vitreoretinal Consultants of NY for Macular Conditions in New York

 Epiretinal Membrane / Macular Pucker